 Does the EU need to cut emissions from transport?

-Is it right that manufacturers of heavier cars are allowed a higher target than those of smaller vehicles?
+Is it right that manufacturers of heavier cars are allowed to emit more than those of smaller vehicles?

-Comparing vehicles on the basis of their weight reduces incentives for making vehicles lighter – effectively eliminating an important mechanism to making vehicles more efficient.
-In the US targets are set on the basis of the vehicles footprint (area) beneath the wheels and as a result vehicles are becoming much lighter.
+Comparing vehicles on the basis of their weight reduces incentives for making vehicles lighter – effectively eliminating an important and cheap technology to make vehicles more efficient by using better and lighter materials.
+In the US targets are set on the basis of the vehicle footprint (area) beneath the wheels and as a result vehicles are becoming much lighter.

 What do you make of eco-innovations?